These posts are all educational in some nature, with a variety of topics.

 • Work your bees on sunny days when the field bees are out foraging whenever possible.

 *SIDE NOTE: We usually work our bees without gloves, in half-suits.
 Instead of using a smoker, we prefer the convenience of a pint-sized trigger sprayer filled with a mixture of approximately 16 oz of H2O to one ounce of liquid smoke (available in grocery stores), plus a few drops of lemon grass essential oil.
 A light misting when cracking open the colony lid; and an occasional spritz on our hands is very effective.
-It hangs easily on a pocket and is much safer than keeping a smoker going… but that’s a story for another time 🙂
+It hangs easily on a pocket and we discovered by experience that it is much safer than keeping a smoker going… but that’s a story for another time 🙂

 Danish Report Verifies Nosema Tolerance Possible